 Green Wire - (Starter Output): When remote starting, this output supplies 12 Volts Positive to the vehicle's starter circuit.
 The Green wire is best connected when installing the starter interrupt circuit.
 Its connection point must be on the starter side of the interrupt, not the Ignition Switch side.
-This easily accomplished when installing the starter interrupt by combining the Green Starter Output wire with the starter interrupt's White wire and then connecting both of these wires to the starter side of the cut vehicle wire.
-This is explained in further detail on Pages XX-XX.
+This is easily accomplished when installing the starter interrupt by combining the Green Starter Output wire with the starter interrupt's White wire and then connecting both of these wires to the starter side of the cut vehicle wire.
+This is explained in further detail on the next page.

 CONNECTION: Connect this Green wire to the vehicle's Starter wire.
 This wire will show Positive 12 Volts when the ignition key is in the "Start" position only.
-This wire is also found in the ignition switch wiring harness.
+This wire is found in the ignition switch wiring harness, and it is important to make this connection on the ignition switch side of, and not on the starter side of, the neutral safety switch.
 Some vehicles have a second Starter wire known as a "Cold Start" wire.
 When this second wire is present, if the two Starter wires are the same circuit you may connect both of these wires to the Green wire.
 If the two Starter wires are separate circuits, an additional relay is recommended.